TayQiXiang/pln2022/README.md

 Each round has their own folder which contains each category's folder and an editorial for the round.

 Each problem has their own folder in respective rounds and categories.
 The folder name is the `slug` of the problem.
-The following image shows the structure of this repository.

 The following table describes the slug for each problem: